aeldidi/fuzz/README.md

 Go to the releases page and download the latest release, which contains a self contained `fuzz.c` and `fuzz.h` which you can simply compile and use.

+Note that `fuzz` makes use of math functions in the C standard library, which sometimes requires passing additional compilation flags.
+See your compiler's documentation for how to do so if necessary.

 Documentation
 -------------